 For fiscal year 2006, 48.9 percent of the diesel fuel MoDOT purchased was B20 while in fiscal year 2007, 45.8 percent of the diesel fuel purchased was B20.
-In fiscal year 2008, 37.0 percent of the diesel fuel purchased was B20.
-The drop in fiscal years 2007 and 2008 was due to the increased use of diesel during the winter months because of performance issues in cold weather.
-It can also be attributed to the use of winter blend beginning earlier in the year and continuing longer into the spring.
+The drop in fiscal year 2007 was due to the increased use of diesel during the winter months because of performance issues in cold weather.
+The use of alternative fuel (E85 and biodiesel) is 30.1 percent of the total fuel consumed through third quarter of fiscal year 2008.